 As discussed in Note 21, Equity, in order to effect the Transaction, on April 12, 2023, the Company entered into separate definitive agreements with each of Centerbridge Partners, L.P. ("Centerbridge") and funds managed by Oaktree Capital Management, L.P. ("Oaktree"), each of which is a holder of our Common Stock and appoints a director to our Board of Directors.
 Mr. Kevin Mahony, who serves as a Managing Director of Centerbridge, and Mr. Steven Tesoriere, who serves as a Managing Director of Oaktree, have been appointed to our Board of Directors as designees of Centerbridge and Oaktree, respectively.
-As described more fully in Note 21, Equity, in connection with the Transaction, we paid to Centerbridge and Oaktree an aggregate of approximately \$570 million for the repurchase of shares of Series A Preferred Stock, plus an aggregate of approximately \$10 million and 7,276,036 shares of Common Stock representing the Additional Amounts and Accumulated Dividends in respect of the repurchased shares of Series A Preferred Stock.
-Additionally, in connection with the conversion of the Series A Preferred Stock that each of Centerbridge and Oaktree held as of the conversion date, we issued to Centerbridge and Oaktree an aggregate of 65,334,277 shares of Common Stock upon the conversion of an equivalent number of shares of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends of approximately \$9 million and 6,819,540 shares of Common Stock.
+As described more fully in Note 21, Equity, in connection with the Transaction, we paid to Centerbridge and Oaktree an aggregate of approximately \$570 million for the repurchase of shares of Series A Preferred Stock, plus an aggregate of approximately \$10 million and 7,276,036 shares of Centerbridge and Oaktree held as of the conversion of the Series A Preferred Stock that each of Centerbridge and Oaktree held as of the conversion date, we issued to Centerbridge and Oaktree an aggregate of Series A Preferred Stock that each of Centerbridge and Oaktree held as of the conversion of an equivalent number of shares of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends in respect of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends of Series A Preferred Stock, plus Additional Amounts and Accumulated Dividends of approximately \$9 million and 6,819,540 shares of Common Stock.